Glycemic Index of Dates or Khajur

 Three dates each day didn’t result in a higher body mass index (BMI).
 Therefore, it would appear that consuming a small number of dates each day would not result in a weight increase.
 Despite having a high sugar content, dates have a low glycemic index, which means they affect blood sugar levels less than foods that include table sugar.
 Weight gain is facilitated by diets that include high-fat and high-glycemic meals.
 Therefore, substituting dates for other sugary foods may be advantageous for those who have a sweet tooth.

-Read More: Glycemic Index of Anjeer or Fig
+Read More: Glycemic Index of Sugar

 Glycemic Load of Dates